cockroachdb/docs/serial.md

 The `SERIAL` [data type](data-types.html) is a column data type that, on insert, generates a default integer from the timestamp and ID of the node executing the insert.
 This combination is likely to be globally unique except in extreme cases (see this [example](create-table.html#create-a-table-with-auto-generated-unique-row-ids) for more details).
 Also, because value generation does not require talking to other nodes, it is much faster than sequentially auto-incrementing a value, which requires distributed coordination.

 {{site.data.alerts.callout_info}}
-This data type is <strong>experimental</strong>.
-We believe it is a better solution than PostgeSQL's <code>SERIAL</code> and MySQL's <code>AUTO_INCREMENT</code> types, both of which auto-increment integers but not necessarily in a strictly sequential fashion (see the <a href="#auto-incrementing-is-not-always-sequential"> Auto-Incrementing Is Not Always Sequential </a> example below).
+We believe this data type is a better solution than PostgeSQL's <code>SERIAL</code> and MySQL's <code>AUTO_INCREMENT</code> types, both of which auto-increment integers but not necessarily in a strictly sequential fashion (see the <a href="#auto-incrementing-is-not-always-sequential"> Auto-Incrementing Is Not Always Sequential </a> example below).
 However, if you find that this feature is incompatible with your application, please <a href="https://github.com/cockroachdb/cockroach/issues">open an issue</a> or <a href="https://gitter.im/cockroachdb/cockroach">chat with us on Gitter</a>.
 {{site.data.alerts.end}}